 Suppose you choose to ignore your delinquent tax debt.
 In that case, the IRS will notify the county where you live and record a lien on your property.

 A federal tax lien is a public notice that the U.S. Treasury is entitled to the amount you owe.
-The government's legal claim includes any real estate you already own or would own in the future.
+The government's legal claim includes any real estate you own or would own in the future.

 As we've underscored, a tax debt that escalates to a tax lien makes it harder to get a home loan.
 Mortgage lenders require a 1st lien position on the title to the home.
 When it comes time to sell, the proceeds pay the 1st lien.
-If there is any money left over after the 1st lien is paid in full, the 2nd lien is paid.
+If any money is left over after the 1st lien is paid in full, the 2nd lien is paid.

 A lien recorded with the county before you buy a home could take priority over the mortgage.
 And if the IRS records their lien first, they would have a 1st lien position on the title to the home.
 The lender’s mortgage would have a 2nd lien position.

-Being upfront with your lender before you apply will save everyone time, and allow you to explore any good-faith options you have for getting a mortgage, even with a lien in place.
+Being upfront with your lender before you apply will save everyone time and allow you to explore any good-faith options you have for getting a mortgage, even with a lien in place.

-Ultimately, your lender wants to have full confidence that you’ll repay the loan, so they’re unwilling to have the mortgage listed as a second-priority debt.
+Ultimately, your lender wants full confidence that you’ll repay the loan, so they’re unwilling to have the mortgage listed as a second-priority debt.
 Thus, trying to buy a home in a county where you have a registered lien will result in a denial from your lender.
 With a lien in place, you’ll either have to repay the debt in full or find a workaround.

 And while it’s never ideal to have a lien against your property as a homebuyer, remember: there is a way forward.
-With some careful planning, you can get ahead of your debt and still qualify for a home loan.
+With careful planning, you can get ahead of your debt and qualify for a home loan.

-Step 3: Decide on a plan.
+Decide on a plan.

 - If you plan to pay off your tax debt:

 Make sure you repay your debt by the time you plan to close on your new home.
-Talk with the IRS about your repayment amount, submit the payment, and make sure that you’re able to provide documentation that the debt was paid—your lender will want these as part of your loan file.
+Talk with the IRS about your repayment amount, submit the payment, and ensure that you’re able to provide documentation that the debt was paid—your lender will want these as part of your loan file.